 The development of transport and other infrastructure has been going hand in hand with the changes in economic and travel patterns.
 Traffic jams are rare but plan your trips to avoid the most popular routes in high tourist season and don’t forget that many people are on the move around Easter and Christmas.

-Detailed information about scheduled flights from/to Ljubljana Jože Pučnik Airport.
+Detailed information about scheduled flights from/to Ljubljana's Airport.

-There are flights from Maribor (charter planes in high season) and Portorož (private planes and sight-seeing tours).
+There are flights from Maribor's Airport (charter planes in high season) and Airport of Portoroz (private planes and sight-seeing tours).
 Several air strips are available for light aircraft and gliders.

 It is easy to reach Slovenia from anywhere in Europe by car or lorry within a day or two.
-Currently, there are about 630 km of well-maintained motorways and around 1,050 km of trunk roads.
-The completion of the motorway network is scheduled for 2013.
+Currently, there are nearly 700 km of well-maintained motorways and over 1,000 km of trunk roads.

-Motorway tolls for passenger vehicles is from the 1st of July 2008 on paid with vignettes (toll stickers).
-Yearly vignette for vehicles with the permissible maximum weight of 3.5 ton is EUR 95 (price for monthly vignette is EUR 30).
+Motorway tolls for passenger vehicles is paid with vignettes (toll stickers).
+Yearly vignette for vehicles with the permissible maximum weight of 3.5 ton is EUR 110 (price for monthly vignette is EUR 30 and for weekly vignette EUR 15).
 Vignettes are sold at petrol stations in Slovenia and neighbouring countries and at branches of the national and foreign automobile clubs, at post offices in Slovenia and at some magazine stands (Vignettes' sales points).
+Read more about vignettes.

-Port of Koper is a fast-growing cargo port at the Adriatic Sea.
+In terms of freight traffic Port of Koper is a fast-growing cargo port at the Adriatic Sea.
 It provides 7 to 10 days shorter route for shipments arriving from Asia than Europe’s northern ports.
-There are currently 11 modern and fully equipped terminals specialised for various types of goods.